 - General dentistry

 - Oral and maxillofacial surgery

 You’ll also have the option to add on a professional externship that gives you hands-on practice in a professional work environment.
-Externships cover 120 hours of training at a local dental office under the supervision of a dentist, dental technician or certified dental assistant.
+Externships cover training at a local dental office supervised by a dentist, technician, or certified dental assistant.